vippsas/vipps-login-api/vipps-login-api-faq.md

 ## Can I use partner keys for Vipps login?

+Partner keys are currently only available for the Vipps Login from phone number flows.

-No, Vipps login do not support partner keys.
+For other scenarios, Vipps login does not support partner keys.
 Each merchant has it own individual 'client id' and 'client secret' and need to share this with the partner if required.